Bunchosia

-Bunchosia is a genus in the Malpighiaceae, a family of about 75 genera of flowering plants in the order Malpighiales.
-It contains roughly 75 species of trees and shrubs, which are native to dry woodlands, savannas, and wet forests.
-Their range extends from Mexico and the Caribbean to southeastern Brazil and adjacent Argentina.
-Bunchosia is one of three arborescent genera of Malpighiaceae with fleshy, bird-dispersed fruits.
+Bunchosia is a genus in the Malpighiaceae, a family of about 71 genera of flowering plants in the order Malpighiales.
+It currently (December 2025) contains 92 species of trees and shrubs, which are native to relatively dry woodlands, savannas, and wet forests.
+Their range extends from Mexico and the Caribbean to Peru, southern Brazil and northeast Argentina.
+Bunchosia is one of three arborescent genera of Malpighiaceae with fleshy, bird-dispersed fruits, the other two being Malpighia and Byrsonima.

+Etymology

+Antoine Laurent De Jussieu explained the name of the genus as from the resemblance of the paired seeds, flat on one side and convex on the other, to coffee beans.
+He stated that the name was from one of the old Arabic words for coffee: bunchos.
+At least one species is said to have poisonous seeds.